POIMann/MMM-NewsAPI/README.md

 ![Example](screen1.PNG)

 ## Updates
-- Make sortBy an optional parameter for both `headlines` and `everything`
+- UNDO: Make sortBy an optional parameter for both `headlines` and `everything`
 - Add DEBUG Handling.
 - - Only add `debug: true` to the config section if you are experiencing issues and require more information to find issues.
 - Replaced moment with luxon